 Please also keep the following contact information with you:

 Tacoma, WA 98402-3100

 Since the climate in the Pacific Northwest varies greatly from day to day, we recommend that you bring a wide range of clothing with you.
 You will need items such as a heavy winter coat or jacket, boots, gloves, hats, and rain gear.
 You will also need lightweight items, such as shorts, sandals, and t-shirts for warmer weather.
 Most importantly, bring clothes and shoes that you are going to be most comfortable with.
 Students dress casually on campus.

-If you require any prescription medication or eyewear, be sure to bring them with you.
-It is also a good idea to bring an extra supply of any medicines that you are used to using at home, an extra set of eyeglasses or contact lenses, and for your doctor to provide a copy of your prescriptions.
+If you require any prescription medication or eyewear, be sure to bring it with you.
+It is also a good idea to bring an extra supply of any medicines that you are used to using at home, an extra set of eyeglasses or contact lenses, and ask your doctor to provide a copy of your prescriptions.
 If you have any health concerns or medical conditions, bring a copy of medical, dental, and immunization records.

 Depending on your educational plans, you may be spending a long period of time away from home.
 To help prevent homesickness, it is a good idea to bring personal items such as pictures of your family and friends, small gifts, traditional clothes, maps, posters, music, and items that represent you or your culture.
 These items will be helpful for you to introduce yourself and your country to the people you meet here.
 These items will also help you feel close to your home.